ccabbey/blog/README.md

 ## 2. Data science

 This subject include my thinking in data collection, analysis and visualization, focused on theoritical stuff.
-Obviously I'm an expert of it,there will be mistakes and childish points, but as they say, the early bird catches the worm.
+Obviously I'm NOT an expert of it, there will be mistakes and childish points, but as they say, the early bird catches the worm.
 I will be using MS EXCEL as platform for now and gradually transit to Python/R.

 ---
 # CATALOG